 Because of the stigma around death, religion, mysticism, appearing unscientific or crazy and all manner of other things, it can really frighten people when they experience something they don’t expect and cannot explain.
 I’m not going to try to explain how these things happen, just to share that they commonly do.

 Please, please put aside any pre-conceptions you have about this kind of thing from TV shows about the paranormal, ghosts and the like.
 Having worked in TV for over a decade (and having watched so many of these shows myself) I can tell you that many times they are over-dramatised for ratings, sadly they can often be entirely fictional.
 Most of these shows play on your fears and tell you nothing useful.
+(Update: Surviving Death on Netflix is a notable exception and the first time I’ve seen a balanced take of the subject matter for a mainstream audience).

 Please come to it with an open heart and love for the person who died.